Last updated at Wed, 29 Nov 2023 14:25:25 GMT

 Amazon Inspector is designed to automatically assess assets in AWS for exposure, vulnerabilities, and deviations from best practices.
 Once it performs an assessment, Inspector produces a detailed list of security findings prioritized by level of severity.
 It can also check for unintended network accessibility of your EC2 instances and vulnerabilities on those EC2 instances.
 This is a good start, but when it comes to managing risk in your AWS environment, simply identifying and assessing vulnerabilities is not enough.

 A third-party solution like InsightVM goes beyond identifying and assessing—it helps to prioritize, remediate, report, and track vulnerabilities, which are necessary components for a successful vulnerability risk management program.
-In addition to having cloud discovery connections, Cloud Configuration Assessment, and Container Assessment, InsightVM takes the findings from these sources and prioritizes them with the Real Risk score, which shows you the likeliness of an attacker exploiting the vulnerability in a real attack, letting you prioritize vulnerabilities the way attackers would.
+In addition to having cloud discovery connections, Cloud Configuration Assessment, and Container Assessment, InsightVM takes the findings from these sources and prioritizes them with the Active Risk score, which shows you the likeliness of an attacker exploiting the vulnerability in a real attack, letting you prioritize vulnerabilities the way attackers would.

 Once you know the highest-priority vulnerabilities to fix, InsightVM then tracks remediation progress through Remediation Projects and Goals & SLAs.
 And with Automation-Assisted Patching and Automated Containment, it leverages automation capabilities to actually reduce risk.